The Pocket Guide to Cancer and Spirituality

 - “Meditating more often and going to therapy.”

 Talking with a therapist is another way to address spiritual needs.
-Having cancer may lead people to explore cognitive behavioral therapy with a counselor available through the cancer treatment center or the patient’s workplace.
+Having cancer may lead you to explore working with a counselor.
 Spiritual care for cancer may also include meditation or mindfulness-based stress-reduction techniques.
-Art and music therapy are other helpful therapeutic tools.
+The Society for Integrative Oncology and the American Society of Clinical Oncology now recommend mindfulness-based practices as evidence-based care for anxiety and depression in people with cancer.
+10 Art and music therapy are other helpful therapeutic tools.
+11

-The Inova Life with Cancer Center, where Dr. Wadlow practices, has courses in mindfulness and related practices and is even beginning to require that physicians and other providers taking advanced specialty training to participate in the courses.
-Many cancer centers have similar programs, and training providers to participate is becoming more common.
+The Inova Life with Cancer Center, where Dr. Wadlow practices, has courses in mindfulness and related practices and is even beginning to require that physicians and other clinicians taking advanced specialty training participate in the courses.
+Many cancer centers have similar programs.

 How chaplains can help

-A chaplain is a trained spiritual leader who works at a hospital or for another organization such as a branch of the military service.
-Most service members are familiar with chaplains, who may come from any faith and are generally trained to help people of all faiths or none.
+A chaplain is a trained spiritual leader who works at a hospital or for another organization such as the military.
+Most service members are familiar with chaplains, who may be of any faith and are trained to help people of all faiths or none.

 Your hospital or cancer center may have a chaplain who can support you.
 They can: